th3N0m4d/vcard/content/experience/anixe.md

 ### Blog posts

-Within the span of two months of joining the company, authored and shared articles about emerging technologies, such as: Testing Firebase Cloud Functions (three-part series) - Authentication with VueJs and Firebase - Automated E2E tests with Postman
+Within the span of two months of joining the company, authored and shared articles about emerging technologies, such as Testing Firebase Cloud Functions (three-part series) - Authentication with VueJs and Firebase - Automated E2E tests with Postman